defnetrcan/AI-ML-PROJECT/README.md

 - **Linear Regression**

   Linear Regression served as a simple baseline for comparison since it is simple and very interpretable.
 It directly assumed a linear relationship between the feature variables and our target variable which made it more convenient to use as a baseline for comparison with the other two models.

-##### Method
-We trained a Linear Regression model on the training set, and evaluated the model using Mean Squared Error (MSE) and R² metrics on the validation and test datasets.
+**Method**: We trained a Linear Regression model on the training set, and evaluated the model using Mean Squared Error (MSE) and R² metrics on the validation and test datasets.

 - **Random Forests**

   Random Forest is chosen to handle also the nonlinear relationships and outliers, and lastly, we chose decision trees to offer us more interpretability and a quicker evaluation.

-##### Method
-We trained a Random Forest model on the dataset, and used GridSearchCV to tune hyperparameters like n_estimators (number of trees), max_depth, and min_samples_split.
+**Method**: We trained a Random Forest model on the dataset, and used GridSearchCV to tune hyperparameters like n_estimators (number of trees), max_depth, and min_samples_split.

 - **Decision Trees**

   Decision Trees with is capability to capture some feature splits handled non-linearity.
 It has computationally low cost, requires minimal data preperation, allows flexibility.

-##### Method
-We trained Decision Tree models with varying max_depth to find the balance between overfitting and underfitting.
+**Method**: We trained Decision Tree models with varying max_depth to find the balance between overfitting and underfitting.